-Sleep Not Sweeps: The Role of Business Improvement Districts in Criminalizing Basic Survival
+SLEEP NOT SWEEPS: The Role of Business Improvement Districts in Criminalizing Basic Survival

 Houseless people sleep, rest, eat, and perform other basic survival functions in public space.
 Yet, people are rarely able to conduct such life-sustaining activities in any one place with regularity: when police, private security guards, parks employees, vigilante group members, and others utter the words “move along”, people begin packing their belongings.
 Weekly and even daily sweeps – evictions – from public spaces are one of the most defining and traumatizing things about being unsheltered in the US.
 Sweeps cause houseless people to lose their survival gear, identification, medicines, and treasured mementos.
 Sweeps also generate fines and citations that create additional barriers to becoming housed.
-Over the last three decades, as part of a larger process of privatizing public space, Business Improvement Districts (BIDs) are a driving force behind the proliferation of forced removals.
+Over the last three decades, as part of a larger process of privatizing public space, Business Improvement Districts (BIDs) have become a driving force behind the proliferation of forced removals.
 BIDs are funded by local property assessments and have little public oversite.
 Unpacking how they operate is one key piece to understanding, as Staeheli and Mitchell (2008) put it, “how particular private interests prevail in public space”—the places where houseless people so often make their homes.
 Properly conceptualizing BIDs is also crucial for conceptualizing what constitutes legitimate activity, and by whom, on publicly-owned property—and therefore for organizing for more just cities.
-In collaboration with the San Francisco-based Western Regional Advocacy Project, a coalition of houseless-led grassroots groups from California, Oregon, and Colorado, I am part of a community- and university-based research team investigating the rise, spread, and impacts of Business Improvement Districts (BIDs) on human survival.
+In collaboration with the Western Regional Advocacy Project, a coalition of houseless-led grassroots groups from California, Oregon, and Colorado, I am part of a community- and university-based research team investigating the rise, spread, and impacts of Business Improvement Districts (BIDs) on human survival.